 Chapter 2 describes the basic and aggregate data structures that concur in building up the cards.
 Chapter 3 describes problem selection options.
 Chapter 4 describes the cards dedicated to the specification of the parameters of the simulation and of the selected integration scheme.
 Chapter 5 describes the model control data.
 Chapter 6 describes the cards related to the input of nodes.
 Nodes come first because they are the elementary blocks of the connectivity graph of the model, so historically they had to be defined before any element could be introduced.
 Chapter 7 describes the cards related to special drivers.
 Chapter 8 describes the cards related to the input of elements.

 1.2.1 Syntax Highlighting

-To ease the creation of MBDyn file, two syntax highlighting methods can be used.
+To ease the creation of MBDyn file, several syntax highlighting plugins, for different text editors, can be used: